 The first time I saw Hypnospace Outlaw a wave of shock hit me: had someone really made the game I didn’t know I wanted all these years?
 I’ll explain, but first we have to go back.
 To the past.

-It was hosted on a Geocities website, with hand made logos and images I made with Bryce3D and a little touch of Photoshop.
+It was hosted on a Geocities website, with logos and images I made by myself with Bryce3D and a little touch of Photoshop.
 Or maybe I should say Paint Shop Pro.

 Here are a few chosen images of that beauty:

-Hypnospace Outlaw brings you back exactly to that time, the wild west of websites.
-Those were the days when the best tool in your belt was, for those lucky few who had it, the rather cumbersome Microsoft Frontpage.
-The site contents were generally so jumbled that every website had a bit of Myspace/Facebook/Flickr/Tumblr/LiveJournal all together.
-The original Genesis Temple had a few external links and one description I wrote said “an hentai website with some emulators and Sega roms”.
-Yeah, cartoon porn and old 16bit games go together like bread and butter.
+Hypnospace Outlaw transports you back to those days, the wild west of websites.
+Back then, the best tool in your belt was, for the lucky few who actually had it, the rather cumbersome Microsoft Frontpage.
+The site contents were generally so jumbled that every website was a bit of Myspace/Facebook/Flickr/Tumblr/LiveJournal all mashed up together.

 Finding things was never easy, you had to rely on Altavista, which proved useful only if you were lucky.

-Well then, what if in those times there were strict rules enforced by the internet providers and you had internet sheriffs going around taking down websites and “illegal” content?
+Well then, what if back then there were strict rules enforced by the internet providers and you had internet sheriffs going around taking down websites and their “illegal” content?

 That’s where the player comes in, you browse around for infringing websites on the HypnOS platform.
 You find a copyrighted image?
 You strike it down!
 Then more orders will come in, hunt down violating users and take down the content!
 Enough strikes and the user will get permanently banned from HypnOS.